Annitsford: Religion

 The village school, Annitsford First School was closed and demolished, eventually making way for a housing development.
 The same fate fell a number of years earlier to the village's Catholic school and chapel (Annitsford RC Primary), which was built in 1871.
 The village has a history of strong Irish Catholic links formed by the immigrant workers who came over in the late 19th century to find work in the nearby mines of Dudley and Weetslade.

+An early mention of Annitsford was made by the son of atheist Liberal MP Charles Bradlaugh (who founded the National Secular Society), writing of his father's experiences in travelling through Northern England in the late 19th Century:

+"I should like also to note here the open-mindedness shown about this time by a Catholic priest at Seghill.
+Mr Bradlaugh was to lecture in the colliery schoolroom on "The Land, the People, and the Coming Struggle," but almost at the last moment the authorities would have none of such a wicked man.
+Upon hearing this a Catholic priest named Father O'Dyer allowed the lecture to take place in his chapel at Annitsford, and he himself took the chair.
+Mr Bradlaugh, of course, greatly appreciated this unlooked-for kindness on the part of Father O'Dyer, though in his surprise at such unwonted conduct he might humorously comment "the age of miracles has recommenced".

-The Annitsford Roman Catholic Church, St John The Baptist RC Church still stands on the northern edge of the village, but with boundary and road changes, the modern-day person would regard this as being part of the southern edge of Cramlington.
+The Annitsford Roman Catholic Church, St John The Baptist R.C.
+Church still stands on the northern edge of the village, but with boundary and road changes, the modern-day person would regard this as being part of the southern edge of Cramlington.
 In the grounds of the church is buried one of Annitsford's most famous sons, the world-renowned opera singer Owen Brannigan.
+Brannigan was prevalent in "the post-war era: principal bass at Covent Garden Opera House, the supreme police sergeant in The Pirates of Penzance, as well as a noted performer of Geordie songs".
 Descendants of Brannigan's family still live in the village and a street is named after him, in nearby Fordley, Owen Brannigan Drive.
 Not to be outdone, the Methodists also had their own smaller chapel which stood at the entrance to the Annitsford Welfare, home for many years to Annitsford Football Club.
 There is now a local football team called "New Fordley Juniors".